 Rules, regulations, and procedures should be established, sometimes through the implementation or amendment of legislation or other agreements that have the broad approval of government authorities and its diverse constituencies/stakeholders.
-Rules, regulations, and procedures should be clear and consistent so that all stakeholders know what to expect from each other.
-Since it is expensive and difficult to store gas in strategic quantities, plans should also be in place to utilize gas received under domestic supply allocations to promote the development of power and other industrial projects, important for industrialization and job creation.
+Rules, regulations, and procedures should be clear, consistent, and transparent so that all stakeholders know what to expect from each other.
+Since it is expensive and difficult to store gas in strategic quantities, plans should also be in place to utilize gas received under domestic supply allocations to promote the development of power and other industrial projects.